bitsofcotton/p2/README.md

 # Tips:
 So we suppose all of {p0, p1, p2}, some middle point, left part and right part is the SAME structure (continuous).
 If there isn't all ranges on them, the structure is: \[rand, f(rand), rand, g(rand), ...\], f != g.
 But rand itself has the structure if they are PRNG, so it's with new f, g, h: \[(1,) f(1), ..., f(f(...f(1)...)), g(last), g(last), ..., h(1), ..., \].
 So this is categorizable by catg after all data is received.
 So to avoid this, we should make rand() before points and feed it some function, but this is also in p1 if data stream has enough length.
 But with small enough length, it's \[f_0(1), ..., f_n(1), ...\], but this is also described as turing computer with 0, ..., n for switch case description (if then description), so it's \[f(1, 1), ..., f(n, 1), ...\].
 So we can only beat with this large enough turing programs.
 So this is also p1 invariant, which we need large status bits.
+This means deterministic PRNG fast enough cannot be exist.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing